Nextdoor/bender/README.md

 * Basic Wrapper

 ##### Serializers
-Write your mutated and wrapped data back into JSON before loading it elsewhere.
+Write your transformed and wrapped data back into JSON before loading it elsewhere.

 ##### Transporters
 Transporters convert string payloads to serialized wire formats and send